-Appendix B: Structure of an objects database in CSV format
+Structure of an objects database in CSV format

-For each type of object that can be imported or exported, this appendix defines the structure of a row that makes up the objects database in CSV format.
+For each type of object that can be imported or exported, this section defines the structure of a row that makes up the objects database in CSV format.

 All fields are separated by commas.
 Optional empty fields will be included between two commas.